tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_editing_javadoc.md

 {% include random_ad.html %}

+{% include activity.html %}

-{% include callout.html title="Activity" type="primary" content="Make some edits to a class and method.
+Make some edits to a class and method.
 Then regenerate the Javadoc and find your changes.
-See how they get rendered in the output." %}
+See how they get rendered in the output.